nickmpaz/vscode-dynamic-layouts/README.md

 * `vscode-dynamic-layouts.quickOpen`

     Opens a new editor group, then executes `workbench.action.quickOpen`.
 Groups are placed in the position before the current group.
 Use this instead of [Quick Open](https://code.visualstudio.com/docs/editor/editingevolved).
-* `vscode-dynamic-layouts.closeGroup`

-    Closes the current editor group and retiles the remaining groups.
 * `vscode-dynamic-layouts.focusNextGroup`

     Focuses the next editor group in the layout.